SHARE

 Dark chocolate to make French Chocolate Pots de Crème // FoodNouveau.com

-To make my stovetop chocolate pots de crème, you simply bring the cream and milk to a simmer.
-While the cream and milk heat up, you whisk the egg yolks with the sugar in a separate bowl.
-When the cream and milk mixture simmers, you turn off the heat, and slowly whisk two ladlefuls of the hot cream and milk mixture into the egg yolks to temper them.
-This means that you will warm the egg yolks up very slowly and prevent them from turning grainy.
-You then pour the egg yolk mixture back into the saucepan while whisking, return it over low heat and keep whisking for two minutes.
+To make my stovetop chocolate pots de crème, you bring the cream and milk to a simmer.
+While the cream and milk heat, you whisk the egg yolks with the sugar in a separate bowl.
+When the cream and milk mixture simmers, you swiftly turn off the heat and slowly whisk two ladlefuls of the hot mixture into the egg yolks to temper them.
+This means you will warm the egg yolks very slowly to prevent them from turning grainy.
+You then pour the egg yolk mixture back into the saucepan while whisking, return it to low heat, and continue whisking for 2 minutes.
+When the custard is done, you pour it over the chopped chocolate and let it rest for two minutes.
+Whisk until the chocolate mixture is smooth, pour into ramekins or small jars, cover with plastic wrap, refrigerate, and you’re done!

-Whisking constantly when you cook an egg-based custard is crucial: it avoids the eggs from cooking and turning grainy (and wasting your custard) and it also prevents the custard from sticking to the bottom of the saucepan, which any milk- or cream-based mixture will unavoidably do if you leave them unattended.
+Whisking constantly when you cook an egg-based custard is crucial: it avoids the eggs from cooking too quickly and turning grainy, and it also prevents the custard from sticking to the bottom of the saucepan, which any milk- or cream-based mixture will unavoidably do if you leave it unattended.

 While it might seem like a lot of muscle juice, in reality, you’ll only be whisking for 4 minutes overall.
 That’s not much for such an amazingly delicious result!